 Teaching & Admin Team

 Little Tiger is a teacher-led school.
 All of our teachers possess extensive classroom experience.
-Most have master’s degree level training in foreign language education, and specific expertise in early childhood education.
+Most have master’s degree level training and specific expertise in early childhood and elementary education.
 Most importantly, our teachers are energetic, engaging, and love working with children.

 In addition to academic training and professional experience, all Little Tiger teachers possess American Red Cross First Aid/CPR/AED – Pediatrics certification.
 School staff are also required to completed a background check with the Texas Department of Public Safety’s Fingerprint-based Applicant Clearinghouse of Texas (FACT).